SINTEF/Geomaker/readme.md

 ## Dependencies

-The following packages are simple Python-only packages:
+The following packages are either simple Python-only packages or have well-established compiled wheels for download:

 - area (for calculating areas in spherical coordinate systems)
 - bidict (bidirectional dictionaries)
 - matplotlib (for color maps)
 - numpy (no scientific code can be without)
+- numpy-stl (for saving STL meshes)
 - requests (for making API queries to hoydedata.no)
+- scipy (for optimization routines)
+- splipy (for producing B-Spline output)
 - sqlalchemy (for maintaining persistent data on disk)
 - tifffile (for reading GeoTIFF files)
 - toml (for the config file)
 - utm (for converting to and from UTM coordinates)
 - xdg (for accessing XDG paths)

-In addition, the PyQt5 bindings are necessary:
+In addition, the PyQt5 bindings are necessary.
+Most Linux distributions have well-established system packages for these if they fail to install from PyPi.

 - PyQt5
 - PyQtWebEngine

+Finally, the meshpy library for generating triangular meshes contains compiled components which require pybind11, which must also be installed.